Tom-PIT/Connected.Docs/en/Logistics/Documents/InterWarehouse.md

 ## Deletion

-Draft documents can be deleted, but only if they contain **no material entries**.
+Draft documents can be deletedon the edit screen, but only if they contain **no material entries**.

 If the draft still includes materials in the **Details** section: